The Magnetic Force as a Kinematical Consequence of the Thomas Precession: Introduction

 It is contended in the present contribution that the necessity of an observer moving non-inertially to infer pseudoforce-compensating forces implies even in inertial frames the existence of related forces, that will be herein referred to as anti-pseudoforces, the most obvious of which can be recognized as the magnetic part of the Lorentz force.
 The formal similarity of the magnetic force to a Coriolis force is viewed as a direct consequence of it arising as an anti-Coriolis force.
 Similar reasoning when extended to centrifugal and Euler pseudoforces implies the existence of other tangible forces.
-These may provide non-quantum mechanical bases for the strong and weak forces.
-Also, when a magnetic field source charge is accelerating as well as translating, an additional magnetic-like force must be expected, that plausibly may account for the non-classical gyromagnetic ratio of the intrinsic magnetic moment of the electron.
+These may provide relativistic kinematical bases for the strong and weak forces.
+Also, when a magnetic field source charge is accelerating as well as translating, an additional magnetic-like force must be expected.
 It is shown further that under highly relativistic and short range conditions, the force on a charged particle due to the magnetic acceleration field can behave similarly to predicted anticentrifugal force.
-That is, the magnetic field of an accelerating charge can cause a force between two charges that is attractive independent of the relative polarity of the charges, and can overcome Coulombic repulsion at nucleonic scale in the highly relativistic limit.
+That is, the magnetic field of an accelerating charge can cause a force between two charges that is attractive independent of the relative polarity of the charges, and can overcome Coulombic repulsion at sub-nucleonic scale in the highly relativistic limit.